alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 There are many concepts in our mind to which we have not yet given a particular word.
-Others can only be described by a combination of words, such as "the feeling I get when I enter an enclosed space that makes me comfortable".
+Others can only be described by a combination of words, such as “the feeling I get when I enter an enclosed space that makes me comfortable”.
 I can recognize it,
 speak about it or try to define it;
 but I don't have a word for it.
 Yet; I may later learn that there is a word for it.

+Concepts that are not words are at the center of non-verbal thought.
+It can also be called “pre-verbal thought”: we can usually trace these thoughts later using words.

 It needs to be pointed that some words are not originally concepts: they are merely grammatical aids to express our ideas.
-Words like "the", "at" or "thus" do not have regular definitions, just descriptions as parts of the sentence.
+Words like “the”, “at” or “thus” do not have regular definitions, just descriptions as parts of the sentence.
 But since they can be thought and reasoned about, they automatically become concepts.

+### Words On Words

+Language is the only tool that can be extended to be used on itself.
+That is, we can use a word to refer to other words.

+Philosophy is the art of reasoning, while Grammar is the study of language.
+Both are highly self-referencing:
-The art of reasoning about words is called "Philosophy".
+Philosophy is reasoning about reason, while Grammar is speaking about words.
-The study of the organization of words in sentences is called "Grammar".
-It is not a coincidence that the first peoples to study philosophy were also the first grammarians.
+It is probably not a coincidence that the first philosophers appeared in the same cultures as the first grammarians: they were using language on itself, first to study concepts and then to study words.

 ### My Blue And Your Blue